What’s a good credit score to buy a house?

 The minimum FICO score needed to buy a house is never set in stone.

-All things considered, your FICO score will be a number between 300 and 850, with most scores ranging from 650-800 – the higher the better.
+All things considered, your FICO score will be a number between 300 and 850, with most scores ranging from 650-800 – the higher the better, with most lenders requiring borrowers to have a minimum credit score of 620 in order to secure financing.

 If you don’t know your credit score or you’ve never looked at your credit report before, it’s a good idea to so by pulling your free credit report.